AI-Citizen/SolidGPT/README.md

 - python3.8 or above
 - (Optional)[Yarn](https://classic.yarnpkg.com/lang/en/docs/install/#mac-stable)  - Required if you wish to utilize the SolidPortal
-- [pnpm](https://pnpm.io/installation) - Install pnpm and making activating Corepack `corepack enable`
+- [pnpm](https://pnpm.io/installation) - Install pnpm and making activating Corepack `corepack enable`.
+This is required for Lowdefy webapp to run.
 - [Openai api key](https://openai.com/blog/openai-api)
-- (Optional）[Notion](https://developers.notion.com/) - Create Notion api key and get the Notion page id which you want to use as the output AI content
+- (Optional）[Notion](https://developers.notion.com/) - Create Notion api key and get the Notion page id which you want to use as the output AI content.

 ## **Quick Setup**
 ```sh